JackLamb99/the-missing-brother/README.md

 ### Functional Testing

 Manual testing involves going through the website to check that everything works as it should.
 The testing involves clicking buttons, filling out forms, and interacting with features just like a typical user would.
 It's especially useful for testing things like user experience, visual layout, and interactions.
-Manual testing is ideal for catching unexpected issues and getting a feel for how the project behaves in real-world use.
+Manual testing is ideal for catching unexpected issues and to evaluate how the project behaves in real-world use.

 The following tests were conducted: